Batman024/Brooklyn-Home-Price-Predictor/README.md

  I have a house at brooklyn.
 Based on the certain parameters such as area(per square ft), zipcode, nieghbourhood, year of built and      type of property I would like to know the estimated sale price of the kind of property I am looking for.

- Based on the kind of property I have, I have put it up for sale.
-I have kept a asking price for the same.
-Based on the parameters such as area(per square ft), zipcode, nieghbourhood, year of built, I would like to know whether my asking price is approriate or not.

- Here we have assumed that if the asking price is within +/- 10 % of the predicted price, then asking price is appropriate

 2)  Domain and Data: